EternityForest/THUNDERWARS/README.md

 If using paper, this system seems to work much better with sticky notes or cards rather than just writing on paper.

+If handwriting, the title or name of every entry should be underlined or otherwise highlighted, without structure it can become confusing and hard to read.

 Every entry should have: